Supplier of Hydrogen Peroxide from Turkey and Dubai-UAE

 Food Grade (35%):

-- Food-grade H₂O₂ has very high purity and is mainly used in the food industry.
-This could find its application in the treatment of food, packaging, or even cleaning equipment.
-This does not contain additives or stabilizers, and it is food-grade.
-However, this is very highly concentrated, and hence very careful handling is necessary.
+- Food-grade H₂O₂ is very pure and is used mainly in the food industry.
+This can be utilized in the food treatment, packaging, or even equipment sanitation.
+It contains no additives or stabilizers, and it is food-grade.
+However, this is very highly concentrated, and thus very careful handling is needed.

 -